First 25 Years

 The pool of ‘penny-a-liners’—freelance writers who turned their hand to more or less anything—were probably his first authors.
 The payment method tended to lead to a lot of repetitative staccato dialogue and Lloyd designed ruled paper to prevent outright manipulation.
 A similar pool of freelance illustrators supplied the woodcuts that accompanied the writing.

+Lloyd’s radical political views are an accepted fact, confirmed from 1842 by the early Lloyd’s Weekly.
 Two of his addresses (Wych Street and Holywell Street) were associated with the Chartists.
-He published cartoons by Charles Jameson Grant in the mid-1830s, including a series called Lloyd’s Political Jokes.
-Grant, who was as prolific in cartoons as Lloyd was in publishing, also contributed to Lloyd’s Weekly Penny Comic Magazine.
-It is believed that some of the illustrations in Ela the Outcast were by Grant too.
+Indeed his first editor was William Carpenter who had been imprisonned in the 1830s for defying the Stamp Act.
+Lloyd published cartoons by Charles Jameson Grant in the mid-1830s, including a series called Lloyd’s Political Jokes.
+Grant, who was as prolific in cartoons as Lloyd was in publishing, also contributed to Lloyd’s Weekly Penny Comic Magazine and other penny serial publications, such as Ela the Outcast and Oliver Twiss.

 Although 44 Wych Street was notorious for pornography, he never plied that trade.
 Some of the writing, such as descriptions of young women, was rather florid and titles like The Lady Godiva; or, Peeping Tom of Coventry were suggestive, but the content was not explicit.
 To do so would have defeated his object of publishing material that was as suitable for wife and children as for the man of the house.